DAY 1. ARRIVAL IN HANOI

 - Expenses of personal nature (food and drinks beyond those provided, laundry, etc.)

 - Anything not clearly mentioned in the program

-- Ho Chi Minh City - Paragon Saigon 4-star
+- Ho Chi Minh City - Grand Saigon 4-star

 Note: the listed hotels are tentative.
 Final hotel list shall be confirmed upon placing a booking and paying a deposit.

-This is just to let you know that we arrived safely home yesterday night after a riveting trip that was organized with the precision of a Swiss watch.
-In a hurry, thanks very much again for your efforts, one huge problem that remains is how we will ever be able to lower our standards again after this most pampering experience.Dr.
-David Hamburger, Holland
+This is just to let you know that we arrived safely home last night after a riveting trip that was organized with the precision of a Swiss watch.
+Thanks very much again for your efforts, one huge problem that remains is how we will ever be able to lower our standards again?Dr. David Hamburger, Holland

 13 Days In Vietnam